nodejs/node/GOVERNANCE.md

 ### CTC Meetings

 The CTC meets weekly in a voice conference call.
-The meeting is run by a designated moderator approved by the CTC.
+The meeting is run by a designated meeting chair approved by the CTC.
 Each meeting is streamed on YouTube.

 Items are added to the CTC agenda which are considered contentious or are modifications of governance, contribution policy, CTC membership,